fruithost/Modules/cronjob/README.md

-# Config
+# Cronjob
-This module allows you to edit and view the configuration files.
+Cronjobs for everyone!

+This module provides cronjobs for hosting users.

 ## Support us! ![Sponsors](https://img.shields.io/github/sponsors/fruithost?style=social)
 Donations are an important contribution to the development of OpenSource projects.
 With your donation you can help us to advance our project.
 Your support enables us to support the programming.